 How many fonts are built-in?

-Is the machine new or old?
+Is the machine new or used?

 If there are any more things that you do/did when you pick/picked out an embroidery machine, let me know by leaving a comment!
+And don't forget to subscribe to get notified for my next blog post!

 Comments